El Morro (Castillo de San Felipe del Morro)

 Plaza San José

-An intimate cobblestone plaza, located on one of the highest points of land in Old San Juan.
-The statue of Juan Ponce de León, cast from an English cannon, is the centerpiece of this charming plaza.
-In this area you can also stroll on San Sebastián and Calle del Cristo where an array of cafes and restaurants invite you to step inside and enjoy the local flavors and exotic scents that permeate through the air.
+Much more intimate than most plazas, Plaza San Jose is located on one of the highest points of land in Old San Juan.
+It features the charming cobblestones of the area leading up to a statue of Juan Ponce de Leon that was cast - unbelievably - from an English cannon.
+Stroll on San Sebastian and Calle del Cristo streets for an array of delightful cafes and restaurants that allow you a moment to enjoy the local cuisine and the beautiful view.

 Plaza del Quinto Centenario (Quincentennial Square)